Pet emergency calculators — if your pet ate something dangerous

 - Dog raisin toxicity calculator Raisins are ~4-5× more concentrated than grapes.
 Same nephrotoxic mechanism, lower threshold dose.

 - Dog xylitol toxicity calculator Sugar-free gum, peanut butter, baked goods.
-Causes hypoglycaemia within 15-60 minutes.
+Causes hypoglycemia within 15-60 minutes.
 ER-level emergency.

 - Cat + lilies — emergency guide True lilies (Lilium, Hemerocallis) cause acute kidney failure in cats.
 Any exposure = ER.
 No dose calc — just the action plan.